Lily Pad Lakes Trail is one of those hikes you will do again!

 Lily Pad Trail is one of Summit County’s most popular trails for families and visitors, especially in summer.
 If local try late fall for more solitude and easier parking.

-We love Lily Pad Trail for a quick, happy, easy get outside day, even in winter, perfect snowshoe trail.
+We love Lily Pad Trail for a quick, happy, easy get outside day, even in winter, it is a perfect snowshoe trail.

 The Trailhead is to the left of the Browns Cabin Trailhead.

 Located: at the top of Ryan Gulch Road in the Wildernest community of Silverthorne, CO.
 Parking is limited!
 Come early.
 Another option is the Summit Stage Bus, it’s free and will drop you at the Trailhead.

 Want more easy day hikes?
 Read our post Easy Trails in Colorado’s Wilderness and find some of our favorites.

 3.2 miles out and back